Hermann Höcherl

 Hermann Höcherl (31 March 1912 - 18 May 1989) was a German politician of the Christian Social Union in Bavaria (CSU).
 He served as West Germany's Federal Ministry of the Interior from 1961 to 1965 and as Federal Minister for Food, Agriculture and Forests from 1965 to 1969.

 Life and career

 Höcherl was born in Brennberg near Regensburg, Bavaria, but was raised by his grandfather near Roding.
-Having obtained his Abitur degree in 1931, he studied law at the Berlin Frederick William University, at Aix-Marseille University, and at the Ludwig Maximilian University of Munich.
+Having obtained his Abitur degree in 1931, he studied law at the Friedrich Wilhelm University of Berlin, at Aix-Marseille University, and at the Ludwig-Maximilians-Universität München.
 He passed the Second State Examination in 1938 and first served as a Gerichtsassessor, from 1940 as a public prosecutor in Regensburg.

 He had joined the Nazi Party in 1931; after leaving it in 1932, he rejoined in 1935.
-In 1942 he volunteered for the Wehrmacht armed forces in the rank of Lieutenant, with his service being in Nazi occupied Poland, and later in combat in Greece, Finland and Soviet Russia.
+In 1942, he volunteered for the Wehrmacht armed forces in the rank of Lieutenant, with his service being in Nazi occupied Poland, and later in combat in Greece, Finland and Soviet Russia.

 After the war, Höcherl from 1948 practised as a lawyer.
-In 1950 he was again appointed public prosecutor in Deggendorf and judge in Regensburg in 1951.
+In 1950, he was again appointed public prosecutor in Deggendorf and judge in Regensburg in 1951.